 Masaaki Yuasa's latest film is fluid, bizarre, and enjoyable.
 The Night is Short, Walk on Girl is about making the most of one night, being honest with your feelings, and drinking without thinking about the repercussions.

 Searching utilizes a peculiar format that may seem odd at first, but it actually enhances its storytelling.
 Combined with an impeccable performance from John Cho, Searching is a theatrical experience that should not be missed.

-Lighthearted and inspiring, Donnie Yen's turn as a first time teacher with a troubled past is a positive and different turn for the Chinese superstar.
+Lighthearted and inspiring, Donnie Yen's turn as a first-time teacher with a troubled past is a positive and different role for the Chinese superstar.
 The action is great and the drama masterfully plucks your heartstrings.
 Big Brother is mostly a grand slam that is well worth seeing.

 The abrupt departure of James Gunn as director of Guardians of the Galaxy Vol. 3 has left one of the most enjoyable teams of the MCU with unknown fates.
 This is a not-so-serious list of directors who could (but probably won't) fill Gunn's empty director chair.

 Huang Bo's comedy-drama is probably about 60% of what you're expecting and 40% unique.
 Humanity is capable of sinister things when faced with desperation.
 Survival instincts kick in as morality is replaced with sheer desire and greed.

 Summer of 84 is a horror film that doesn't know how to provide the horror.
 There's an insane amount of character development and teenage hijinks, but a conclusion with a knife, a few slices, and a pep talk don't make up for 90-minutes of buildup and no scares.